Acornima 1.2.0

 - It includes protection against the non-catchable

-using the same approach as Roslyn. - Both projects follow the ESTree specification, so is Acornima.
+StackOverflowExceptionusing the same approach as Roslyn. - Both parent projects follow the ESTree specification, so does Acornima.
 The actual AST implementation is based on that of Esprima.NET, with further minor improvements to the class hierarchy that bring it even closer to the spec and allow encoding a bit more information.

-- The built-in AST visitors and additional utility functionality stems from Esprima.NET as well.
+- The built-in AST visitors and additional utility features stems from Esprima.NET as well.

 And what good comes out of this mix?